 “I do . . . but . . . .”

 “I don’t know.
 I mean, be selfish for being successful?
 No, no. Why don’t you understand?
 It’s wrong to be selfish.”

 Okay, let’s understand what does being selfish mean:

 What Does It Mean to Be Selfish?

-His “selfishness” helps him get stronger and more resourceful so he could help others in the best way possible.
+His ‘selfishness’ helps him get stronger and more resourceful to help others in the best way possible.

 We look down upon selfishness because we’ve forgotten its real meaning.
-Most people confuse selfishness with meanness.
+Most people confuse a selfish person with a mean one.

 There’s a fine line between being selfish and being mean.
-You see, a selfish person puts himself first without exploiting others, and also respects others’ right to be selfish.
-On the other hand, a mean person has no concern or regards for other people.
-He exploits others to get whatever he wishes, by any means.
+You see, a selfish person puts himself first without exploiting others and respects others’ right to be selfish.
+On the other hand, a mean person has no concern or regard for other people.
+He manipulates others to get whatever he wishes, by any means.